peak-gao/code-notes/js-basics-short-notes.md

 ##### eval
 - The eval(..) function in JavaScript takes a string as an argument, and treats the contents of the string as if it had actually been authored code at that point in the program
     - In other words, you can programmatically generate code inside of your authored code, and run the generated code as if it had been there at author time
-- Evaluating eval(..) (pun intended) in that light, it should be clear how eval(..) allows you to modify the lexical scope environment by cheating and pretending that author-time (aka, lexical) code was there all along
+- eval(..) allows you to modify the lexical scope environment by cheating and pretending that author-time (aka, lexical) code was there all along
 - On subsequent lines of code after an eval(..) has executed, the Engine will not "know" or "care" that the previous code in question was dynamically interpreted and thus modified the lexical scope environment
     - The Engine will simply perform its lexical scope look-ups as it always does
     ```